 After some searching, Dr. Blake found and enrolled in an online course on aquaculture medicine.
 The short course provided a wealth of information and resources that he can incorporate into his practice with fish farmers.
 He was also able to establish correspondence with one of the other veterinarians involved in the course who has several years of experience working in freshwater aquaculture.

 Subsequently, Dr. Blake contacts one of the trout operations that had reached out to him and informs its manager that he is willing to serve as their veterinarian.
 Dr. Blake then arranges a meeting at the operation.

 During the on-site meeting, Dr. Blake discusses with the owner, George Bell, the scope of the medical, consultative, and diagnostic services that he is comfortable providing, including instructions on how to contact the clinic in case of treatment concerns or other emergencies.
 Dr. Blake also informs George that all of his services must be in line with the practice standards set out by the College of Veterinarians of Ontario (CVO).

-- Dr. Blake has reached an agreement with George as to the scope of the services to be provided by the veterinarian;
+- Reached an agreement with George as to the scope of the services to be provided by the veterinarian

-- Dr. Blake ensures that he is readily available in case of treatment concerns, and informed George of how to access services outside of the regular practice hours, in accordance with the CVO After-Hours Care policy statement.
+- Ensured that he is readily available in case of treatment concerns, and informed George of how to access services outside of the regular practice hours, in accordance with the CVO After-Hours Care policy statement

-- Dr. Blake advised George that services will only be provided in accordance with the standards of practice of the profession.
+- Advised George that services will only be provided in accordance with the standards of practice of the profession

 George agrees with all of these discussion points, and tells Dr. Blake that he wishes to become a client.